Scytho-Siberian world: Ethnicity

-Although the peoples of the forest steppe were part of the Scytho-Siberian world, their origins are obscure; there might have been early Slavs, Balts, and Finnic peoples among them.
+Although the peoples of the forest steppe were part of the Scytho-Siberian world, their origins are obscure; there might have been early Slavs, Balts, and Finno-Ugric peoples among them.
 The settled population of the Scytho-Siberian world areas also included Thracians.

 Terminology

 Among the diverse peoples of the Scytho-Siberian world, the Scythians are the most famous, due to the reports on them published by the 5th century Greek historian Herodotus.
 The ancient Persians referred to all nomads of steppe as Saka.
 In modern times, the term Scythians is sometimes applied to all the peoples associated with the Scytho-Siberian world.
 Within this terminology it is often distinguished between "western" Scythians living on the Pontic–Caspian steppe, and "eastern" Scythians living on the Eastern Steppe.
 The term Scytho-Siberians has also been applied to all peoples associated with the Scytho-Siberian world.
 The terms Early Nomads and Iron Age Nomads have also been used.
 The terms Saka or Sauromates, and Scytho-Siberians, is sometimes used for the "eastern" Scythians living in Central Asia and southern Siberia respectively.

 The ambiguity of the term Scythian has led to a lot of confusion in literature.

 Nicola Di Cosmo (1999) questions the validity of referring to the cultures of all early Eurasian nomads as "Scythian", and recommends the use of alternative terms such as Early Nomadic.

-By ancient authors, the term "Scythian" eventually came to be applied to a wide range of peoples "who had no relation whatever to the original Scythians", such as Huns, Goths, Türks, Avars, Khazars, and other unnamed nomads.
+By ancient authors, the term "Scythian" eventually came to be applied to a wide range of peoples "who had no relation whatever to the original Scythians", such as the Huns, Goths, Turks, Avars, Khazars, and other unnamed nomads.